 The Thinking Social program suggests taking learned skills outside the small group setting and assessing by observation, but there isn’t specific instruction.
-The PEERS program assessment is based on self-report of outside group practice exercises, a multiple-choice questionnaire testing knowledge of social skills and a quality of social skills questionnaire for the students and parents.
+The PEERS program assessment is based on a self-report of outside group practice exercises, a multiple-choice questionnaire testing knowledge of social skills, and a quality of social skills questionnaire for the students and parents.

 Sample IEP goals and objectives

 The following are sample goals with objectives to be measured by real-time observation and charting.
 Use these as a guide when crafting the goals and objectives specific to your child’s social skills development.

 Goal One: John will improve relationship skills with peers